Indigenous education: Indigenous American ways of learning

 Indigenous education involves oral traditions (such as listening, watching, imitating), group work, apprenticeship, and high levels of cultural context.
 Additionally, knowledge to Indigenous people is sacred, centers on the idea that each student constructs knowledge individually, and is rooted in experience and culture.
-Learning is believed to be life-long and involves a unique sense of self-identity and passion, as well as focuses on the importance of community survival and contributions to life and community sustainability.
+Learning is believed to be life-long, involve a unique sense of self-identity and passion, and focus on the importance of community survival and contributions to life and community sustainability.
 The Indigenous ways of learning occur when diverse perspectives are interconnected through spiritual, holistic, experiential and transformative methods.
-The optimal learning environment for Indigenous students incorporates: the land (and traditional skills), Indigenous languages, traditions, cultures, people (self, family, elders, and community), and spirituality.
+The optimal learning environment for Indigenous students incorporates the land (and traditional skills), Indigenous languages, traditions, cultures, people (self, family, elders, and community), and spirituality.